Logo

 Joe Burrow was born in Ames when his father was on the coaching staff at Iowa State University.

-Joe Burrow attended the 2002 Rose Bowl at age five, as his father was an assistant coach for the University of Nebraska in Lincoln.
+Joe Burrow attended the 2002 Rose Bowl at age five, because his father was an assistant coach for the University of Nebraska in Lincoln.

 Unlike his father, uncle, and brothers, who all played on defense, Joe Burrow started out as a quarterback, because his first youth team had no one else who could play the position.